-- criteria thresholds but cumulatively do, then the Project overall is considered to have a MINI.
-This will be assessed on a case-by-case basis. - (b) Where several Projects that individually or collectively have a MINI are likely to undergo inter-network tests in similar timeframes, AEMO and the relevant SISC(s) will work together, consulting the INTRC as needed to determine the most appropriate manner of conducting and staging the necessary tests, giving due consideration to the cumulative impacts and timing of inter-network tests, and opportunities to implement efficient processes taking these factors into account.
+- (a) If a Project consists of a number of stages under a Regulatory Investment Test for Transmisison (RIT-T) or other approval process that, individually do not exceed the MINI criteria thresholds but cumulatively do, then the Project overall is considered to have a MINI.
+This will be assessed on a case-by-case basis. - (b) Where several Projects that individually or collectively have a MINI are likely to undergo inter-network tests in similar timeframes, AEMO and the relevant SISC(s) will work together, consulting the JPC as neededto determine the most appropriate manner of conducting and staging the necessary tests, giving due consideration to the cumulative impacts and timing of inter-network tests, and opportunities to implement efficient processes taking these factors into account.
 In these circumstances AEMO may require additional testing to be undertaken in consultation with the affected Proponent and Relevant TNSPs.
 AEMO will also give due consideration to the timing and phasing of testing to ensure overall power system security and stability.